Advances in Molecular Spectroscopy

 Nature of the Solvent Effect in the Infrared Spectra of Carbonyl Compounds

-La Spectrométrie Infrarouge et la Structure de Tlndazolone et de quelques Dérivés
+La Spectrometrie Infrarouge et la Structure de PIndazolone et de quelques Derives

-Effects of Selective Deuteration of the Infrared Spectra of some Derivatives of w-Dodeeane
+Effects of Selective Deuteration of the Infrared Spectra of some Derivatives of n-Dodecane

 Characteristic Infrared Absorption of Heterocyclic Compounds

-Étude par Spectroscopic Infrarouge des Bandes de Valence Ï—H du Butanol et C = 0 de quelques Cétones en Solution dans des Mélanges de Solvants
+Etude par Spectroscopic Infrarouge des Bandes de Valence O-H du Butanol et C=0 de quelques Cetones en Solution dans des Melanges de Solvants

 Infrared Spectra of Allylic Thiocyanates, Isothiocyanates and Chlorides